Shaerif/bash-install-vscode/get-ready.md

-layout: page
-title: "Get Ready"
-permalink: /get-ready/

 ## Get Ready

 First off, let's install Visual Studio Code on your machine!
 Visual Studio Code (VSCode for short) is an advanced text editor that is cross-platform.
 We will use VSCode to learn C++, so buckle up and let's get started!

-### Are you using your own computer?

 ### Windows OS / UWP
 Be it on your own machine, on a university laptop or a university desktop computer.